Mumonkan Koans - Introduction

 back to content

-The 48 Koans of Chan Master Wumen HuiKai (jap.
-"Mummonkan")
+The 48 Koans of Master Wumen HuiKai (jap.
+"Mumon")

-Click on a Koan to open its question and answer.
+Click on the title to see question and answer.

 1 Joshu's Dog